-The term ‘wild dog’ collectively refers to pure dingoes, feral domestic dogs and hybrids between the two.
-In other words, all free-roaming Canis species are labelled and managed as wild dogs.
+The term ‘wild dog’ collectively refers to dingoes, feral domestic dogs and hybrids between the two.
+All of these are classified as the same species, Canis familiaris.

 Grey wolves (Canis lupus) were domesticated by people in Asia over 10,000 years ago to create dingoes.
 A few of these domesticated animals were first brought to Australia about 4000 years ago and literally let loose.
 Dingoes from Asia continued to be brought to Australia until the early 1900s.